BLSLegalHackers/Chapter/README.md

 The E-Board was very impressed with all of the applications we received.
 We are confident that these students will represent the organization tremendously and look forward to working with them throughout the course of this academic year.

-Benjamin Sklar
+Benjamin Sklar,
-Karlos Horn
+Karlos Horn,
-Elise Lindenmayer
+Elise Lindenmayer,
-Corey Aronson
+Corey Aronson,
-Christopher Foderingham-Garraway
+Christopher Foderingham-Garraway,
-Marcelle Little Dawes
+Marcelle Little Dawes,
-Robert Hawkins
+Robert Hawkins,
-Samantha Noell
+Samantha Noell,
-Jordan Khorshad
+Jordan Khorshad,
-Andrew Ramstad
+Andrew Ramstad,
-Jason Schwartz
+Jason Schwartz,
-Isabella Theodorobeakos
+Isabella Theodorobeakos,
-Evan Saunders
+Evan Saunders,
 Alexei Furs

----
+## 2018-2018 Executive Board

+President, Steven Deolus
+Vice President, Sydney Abualy
+Vice President, Scott Bamberger
+Treasurer, John Shin
+Secretary, Reuben Gottlieb

 ## Contact
-To Join the Conversation! https://blslegalhackers.slack.com
+To Join the Conversation! (https://blslegalhackers.slack.com).

 Our Chapter Website is [https://blslegalhackers.github.io/Chapter/](https://blslegalhackers.github.io/Chapter/).